[Welcome to the Surrey Classics FC, BC, Canada]

 [George Wadsworth] George Wadsworth

 Was the biggest player in the club with the biggest hands.
-"When he was a boy" his sporting activities were confined to cricket in Jamaica but now his sporting activites are confined to improving his golf handicap.
+"When he was a boy" his sporting activities were confined to cricket in Jamaica but after he retired from playing his sporting activites were confined to improving his golf handicap.
+Unfortunately, Big George passed away in 2010.
 George's record for the club was: Played 80, Goals 7.

 Web design by Web Services BC